anhtuanpro0645/Cos30049-Assignment2-Final/README.md

 - Implements Pydantic validation for request/response
 - Handles text preprocessing (lowercase, punctuation removal, etc.)
 - Returns JSON response with prediction and confidence

+Ensure the models directory is in the correct relative path (../models) so FastAPI can locate the CalibratedSVM.joblib and vectorizer.joblib

 ## Developed by - Group 5 - Session 10
 | Name                 | Student ID |